It's that time of year:

 'The Man Who Invented Christmas: How Charles Dickens's A Christmas Carol Rescued His Career and Revived Our Holiday Spirits' by Les Standiford

-Yes, Dickens was so influential on the holidays that he gets a second book.
+so influential on the holidays that he gets a second book.
 The Man Who Invented Christmas focuses specifically on the impact of A Christmas Carol, though, since that one little novella alone caused Christmas fever to sweep through England and it's just kind of... gotten more intense and global ever since.
+Click here to buy.

 'Celebrating the Jewish Year: The Winter Holidays: Hanukkah, Tu b'shevat, Purim' by Paul Steinberg

 Hanukkah may get all the publicity (since it tends to get swept along by the unyielding tide of Christmas), but it's

 not the only Jewish holiday celebrated in the winter.
 This book gives the fascinating history of Hanukkah along with Tu b'shevat and Purim, filled with stories, essays, poems, and anecdotes about celebrate each wintry holiday.
 Click here to buy.

 'Yule: Rituals, Recipes & Lore for the Winter Solstice' by Susan Pesznecker

 So... what exactly is a yulelog and how can one incorporate more divination into the winter holidays?

 Yule gives the history of the Wicca celebration of Midwinter, combining ancient rituals with modern-day crafts, recipes, spells, and pretty much everything you need to host your own Yule-time celebration of light and warmth.
 Click here to buy.